GHASS19/Customer-Churn/README.md

 - .95, Seconds of Use & Frequency of use.
 This makes sense as more calls and seconds of calls go hand in hand.

-c. .92, Customer Value & Frequency of SMS.
+- .92, Customer Value & Frequency of SMS.
 This was the most interesting correlation.
 As the company values customers who use text messages.

 **Low Correlation**

-a. -.46, Status & Seconds of use.
+- -.46, Status & Seconds of use.
 Obviously there is no correlation if the status of a customer is inactive, (2 for inactive and 1 for active) and seconds of telephone calls.

-b. -.45, Status & Frequency of Use.
+- -.45, Status & Frequency of Use.
 This makes sense just like the previous correlation.

-c. -.41, Status & Distinct Called Numbers.
+- -.41, Status & Distinct Called Numbers.
 Customers cannot dial more numbers if they are inactive.

 3.2 I created a graph of the unbalanced target variable, Churn.
 This showed us just how big of a difference we had in the customers who did and did not churn.